List of Madagascar (franchise) characters: Stefano

-Stefano is a sea lion with an Italian accent and curly whiskers.
-He is part of the traveling circus in Madagascar 3: Europe's Most Wanted and is a happy, fun-loving Italian sea lion who always looks on the brighter side of things.
+Stefano is an Italian-accented New Zealand sea lion.
+He is part of the traveling circus in Madagascar 3: Europe's Most Wanted and is a happy go-lucky and fun-loving individual who always looks on the brighter side of things.
 A true entertainer at heart, he is up for any challenge to save the circus, even convincing Alex that the show must go on.

 Sonya

-Sonya is the traveling circus' most ferocious, yet playful Eurasian brown bear who appears in Madagascar 3: Europe's Most Wanted.
-Her tricycle riding act is only topped by her ridiculous tutu.
-But her biggest trick of all will be casting a spell on King Julien, who is instantly smitten with her.
-Strangely, she does not talk in English nor is as anthropomorphic like most of the other characters, but Julien can understand what she is saying when she growls (the way she communicates instead).
-However, she might have human intelligence.
+Sonya is the circus' ferocious, yet playful Eurasian brown bear who appears in Madagascar 3: Europe's Most Wanted.
+Her tricycle riding act is only topped by her ridiculous tutu, but her biggest trick of all would be making King Julien smitten with her.
+Unlike most of the animals in the film series, she is a mute, but only Julien understands her.

-While they are in Rome, she and Julien travel to Vatican City where they steal the Pope's ring after Julien pretends to kiss it and uses it to buy her a Ducati motorbike after they fall down a set of stairs and destroy her tricycle, which she uses in her performance in London.

 The Andalusian Triplets

-Esperanza, Esmeralda, and Ernestina (voiced by Paz Vega) are three of the new characters in Madagascar 3: Europe's Most Wanted.
-They are white Andalusian Mares with Spanish accents who like Marty and are part of the circus.
+Esperanza, Esmeralda and Ernestina are three of the new characters in Madagascar 3: Europe's Most Wanted.
+They are a trio of Spanish-accented Andalusian horse triplets who like Marty and are part of the circus.
 All of their names start with "E" and end with "A".
-When Alex's group improved the Circus Zaragoza, the Andalusian Triplets bounced on the trampolines during their act while wearing butterfly wings on their outfits.
+When Alex's group improved Circus Zaragoza, the Andalusian Triplets bounced on the trampolines during their act while wearing butterfly-themed outfits.

-They were listed as "Horses" in the credits.

 The Dancing Dogs

-The Dancing Dogs are a group of six performing dogs with British Cockney accents as members of the circus in Madagascar 3: Europe's Most Wanted.
+The Dancing Dogs are a sextet of performing British Cockney-accented dogs as members of the circus in Madagascar 3: Europe's Most Wanted.
 They tend to fight and argue with each other and they hate being called cute and cuddly.
-The Dancing Dogs consist of Frankie (voiced by Nick Fletcher), Freddie (voiced by Vinnie Jones), Jonesy (voiced by Steve Jones), Shakey (voiced by Adam Buxton), Bobby, and Sammy.
+The Dancing Dogs consist of Frankie (voiced by Nick Fletcher), Freddie (voiced by Vinnie Jones), Jonesy (voiced by Steve Jones), Shakey (voiced by Adam Buxton), Bobby and Sammy.
 Only the first three are credited.

 Manu and Maya

-Manu and Maya are two performing Indian elephants as members of Circus Zaragoza in Madagascar 3: Europe's Most Wanted.
+Manu and Maya are a pair of performing Indian elephants as members of Circus Zaragoza in Madagascar 3: Europe's Most Wanted.
+They also appeared as extra zoo animals in Madagascar and Madagascar: Escape 2 Africa.

-Their names are revealed in the DVD commentary as well as the fact that they are German.
-According to Tom McGrath, they are very nice and great to work with.
-They remain silent in the film due to the fact that their possible dialogue was cut from the film.
+For an all-animal circus, the elephants do an aerial silk act with flaming trunks.